-Despite the NCC's stated confidence, the entire chapter is devoid of any citations to academic work.
-In fact, I've been unable to locate an academic study that discusses a so-called "Labrador Treaty of 1765."
-Certainly, several scholars discuss the changes in British policy on the coast of Labrador brought by Palliser following the Treaty of Paris in 1763.
-For instance, in her earlier work, Stopp argues that Palliser applied a gentler approach than the French by displacing the Inuit further north "through Moravian intervention."69 In her later work, Stopp again references this specific period, arguing that, "expanded (and aggressive) English and American fishing presence and permanent fishing communities along the Strait of Belle Isle impeded Inuit movement south of St. Lewis Inlet and Chateau Bay."70 The point here is that Stopp, who worked closely with the NCC's leadership during the land claim research, has repeatedly discussed large-scale transformations in Inuit settlement following Governor Palliser's ascension in 1765, without ever mentioning a treaty relationship.
-Anthropologist Evelyn Plaice specifically refers to how Palliser introduced a new set of policies called the "Regulations for the Coast of Labrador" in 1765,71 which regulated a range of matters on the south Labrador coast.
-However, despite marking 1765 as a key turning point in Labrador politics, neither Stopp nor Plaice ever mention a "treaty" being negotiated.
+They later go on to state that Palliser reported back to Britain and "announced the achievement of the Treaty publicly.
+Governor Palliser proudly reported his Treaty with the Inuit to the Lords of Trade by his letter in March 19, 1766."63 Despite the NCC's stated confidence, the entire chapter is devoid of any citations to academic work.
+In fact, I've been unable to locate a single academic study that discusses any so-called "Labrador Treaty of 1765."
+Certainly, a number of scholars discuss the changes in British policy on the coast of Labrador brought by Palliser following the Treaty of Paris in 1763.
+For instance, in her earlier work, Stopp argues that Palliser applied a gentler approach than the French by displacing the Inuit further north "through Moravian intervention."64 In her later work, Stopp again references this specific period, arguing that, "expanded (and aggressive) English and American fishing presence and permanent fishing communities along the Strait of Belle Isle impeded Inuit movement south of St. Lewis Inlet and Chateau Bay."65 The point here is that Stopp, who has worked with the NCC's leadership for a least two decades, has repeatedly discussed large-scale transformations in Inuit settlement following Governor Palliser's ascension in 1765, without ever mentioning a treaty relationship.
+Anthropologist Evelyn Plaice specifically refers to how Palliser introduced a new set of policies called the "Regulations for the Coast of Labrador" in 1765,66 which regulated a range of matters on the south Labrador coast.
+However, despite marking 1765 as a key turning point in Labrador politics, neither Stopp nor Plaice ever mention anything resembling a "treaty" being negotiated.